pesekt1/simple-kafka-node.js/README.md

 ## Accessing Kafka UI

-You can access the Kafka UI at: http://localhost:8082
+You can access the Kafka UI at: http://localhost:8082 where you can see all the persisted messages in the test_topic.

 You can also see the logs of the producer and consumer in docker desktop.